 What the future holds for multiple listing services remains to be seen.
 But few agents would deny that they'll have to evolve to avoid becoming obsolete.
 They'll have to become more transparent and accessible to compete with rival services, and they'll have to keep pace with the rapidly changing demands and expectations of an Internet-savvy public.

-Whether you're buying or selling, the links on the next page can help you join the revolution of enlightened, well-informed real estate consumers.
+Whether you're buying or selling, the links below can help you join the revolution of enlightened, well-informed real estate consumers.